ESP-SensairShuttle v1.0

 LCD Interface Circuit Diagram (Click to enlarge)

 The X1 interface is the LCD screen interface in use.
-The screen model used on this development board is ST7789P3,
+The matching LCD screen specifications for this development board are as follows:

 Power Switch Circuit